Supermarket Shopping Tips

 Sale Signs: Sometimes I would like to know if supermarket shoppers can read!
 Customers are always thinking something is on sale and 90% of the time they are wrong!!
 To avoid hearing those dreadful words "I need a price check" check if the brand, size, and variety match with what is printed on the sign!

-Friendly Hint: Just becuase an item is in the front of an aisle does not mean it is on sale.
+Friendly Hint: Just because an item is in the front of an aisle does not mean it is on sale.

 Friendly tip: putting two different kinds of produce could result in you getting charged the same price for both items.
 This could mean a higher charge or lower charge depending on your luck.